Golf Club Shafts

 - the join of the shaft,

-- shaft not being perfectly round;
+- The shaft is not perfectly round.

-- material of the shaft may be just slightly heavier on one side of the shaft than the other,
+- the material of the shaft may be just slightly heavier on one side of the shaft than the other,

 - or from an imperfection in the shaft material.
-This can cause the shaft to bend towards a certain point when you swing, causing the club face to open or close.
+This can cause the shaft to bend towards a certain point when you swing, causing the clubface to open or close.